 And they are beautiful pieces!
 In our concert this evening, the Psaume tells a story, but so does Rêves because it derives from a poem — even if it’s a very free interpretation of these lines – a kind of improvisation.

-PLN: You’ve mentioned in other interviews that Florent Schmitt’s music is quite challenging for musicians.
+PLN: You’ve mentioned in other interviews that Florent Schmitt’s music is quite challenging for players.
 Do you sense this as well with the two pieces that are on tonight’s program?

 FG: With both, I think so.
 The Psaume is huge, and it’s tiring to practice and to play.
 It’s demanding.